-In GCO, students study ways that diverse communities build power to address complex systems of marginalization, violence, and inequity.
+In GCO, students study the ways that diverse communities effectively build powerful organizations and movements to address complex systems of marginalization, violence, and inequity.
 In order to engage effectively with community-based struggles for justice, GCO students also study their own diverse experiences and identities within their shared cultural context.

 The GCO classroom is facilitated by well-supported teams of highly skilled students who have engaged in an intensive UACT facilitation training program.
 (Learn more about our facilitators!)
 We learn through engagement with texts, one another, and community organizers who share their work, struggles, and knowledge with us throughout the semester.

 GCO is a five-credit advanced UMass Anthropology class open to students across all years, all majors, and across the Five Colleges.

 Participation in GCO is by application only.